ninabarzh/broomstick/content/posts/satir-sirt.md

 managerial fantasy of "smooth transformation" with the far more realistic "structured improvisation" until we get what works best for us.

-If you are facilitating this process, your job is not to make people unafraid — it is to help them notice that fear and cognitive dissonances are just the system learning in real time.
+If you are facilitating this process, your job is not to make people unafraid, it is to help them notice that fear and cognitive dissonances are just the system learning in real time.

 ## Famous last words